A professional development and networking opportunity for arts and cultural workers of color.

 What does the selection panel evaluate?

-The panel weighs the applicant’s professional experience and background, degree of thoughtfulness, commitment and clarity conveyed in the personal reflection, the professional endorsement, and additional considerations including race/ethnicity, gender, sexual orientation, community (urban/suburban/rural), discipline, years of experience and affiliation with a culturally-specific organization.
+The panel weighs the applicant’s professional experience and background, degree of thoughtfulness, commitment and clarity conveyed in the personal reflection, the professional endorsement, past participation in high level professional development, and additional considerations including race/ethnicity, gender, sexual orientation, community (urban/suburban/rural), discipline, years of experience and affiliation with a culturally-specific organization.

 When will applicants be notified of their status?

-Applicants should expect to hear by late September 2020.
+Applicants should expect to hear by December 10, 2021.

 Can I reapply if I’m not selected?

-The South Arts ELC is a pilot program in 2020.
-Future opportunities will be publicized on the South Arts website should additional funding be secured.
+Yes.
+Future opportunities will be publicized on the South Arts website.

-For more information about the Emerging Leaders of Color Program, contact Ethan Messere with South Arts or Chrissy Deal with WESTAF (firstname.lastname@example.org 303-629-1166).Contact Us
+For more information about the Emerging Leaders of Color Program, contact Ethan Messere.Contact Us